opensearch-project/opensearch-plugins/BUILDING.md

 developers is empty in [/usr/share/opensearch/git/opensearch-plugin-template-java/build/distributions/rename-unspecified.pom]
 ```

-    Note: If gradle project already has the setting as shown in step 5, then its not required to add ```startParameter.excludedTaskNames=["validatePluginZipPom"]```.
+   * **Note:** If gradle project already has the setting as shown in step 5, then its not required to add `startParameter.excludedTaskNames=["validatePluginZipPom"]`.
 This setting is only required when ran `./gradlew build` without proper POM reference.

 7. Exclude the following tasks in `settings.gradle` file, if the build script exists for the plugin and has the tasks `publishToMavenLocal` and `publishAllPublicationsToStagingRepository`, these will also include the tasks `publishPluginZipPublicationToMavenLocal` and `publishPluginZipPublicationToStagingRepository` which is not required to be called with this plugin.
 To exclude add the following in `settings.gradle` file ```startParameter.excludedTaskNames=["publishPluginZipPublicationToMavenLocal", "publishPluginZipPublicationToStagingRepository"]```

-    Note: If there is a managed `build.sh` file and do not have any publish tasks, then its not required to exlcude these tasks, only required if it is calling publish tasks that targets `ALL` repos and `ALL` publications.
+    Note: If there is a managed `build.sh` file and do not have any publish tasks, then its not required to exclude these tasks, only required if it is calling publish tasks that targets `ALL` repos and `ALL` publications.

 8. Quick Example:
     Job-scheduler: